 Customer Satisfaction (CSAT) surveys: A relational and transactional measurement

-Simple to adopt for both relationship and transactional studies, CSAT surveys are intuitive for everyone in the company to understand.
+Simple to adopt for both relationship and transactional studies, CSAT surveys are intuitive for everyone in the company to understand, and is available on Delighted’s customer satisfaction survey software.

 Because the question format is so versatile, it is extremely effective for tracking how your customer feels through the entire customer lifecycle.
 If satisfaction drops at any touchpoint, you will have the insights necessary to follow up with the customer and close the feedback loop.